Good nutrition during your child’s first 2 years is vital for their health, growth and development.

 Babies can start eating solids from around the age of 6 months.

-This might sound early, but it’s worth remembering that babies do not need to have teeth before they can start eating solids.
+If you are like me then the first time you heard this you might think it sounds way too early, but it’s worth remembering that babies do not need to have teeth before they can start eating solids.

 However, what is important is that they are showing signs that they are ready to move on to solids, which include: